Alex Kirilloff Player Props: Twins vs. Tigers

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .283 with seven doubles, three home runs and 19 walks.
+- Kirilloff has seven doubles, three home runs and 19 walks while hitting .273.

-- He has hit a long ball in two of 34 games played this year, and in 2.3% of his plate appearances.
+- In 35 games played this year, he has hit a homer in two of them.

-- In nine games this season (26.5%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this year (25.7%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.